abdelfattehsakkat/LabsNode/Lab1/readme.md

 Try visiting http://localhost:3000/about to see the about page.
 Observe the terminal to see the middleware log for each incoming request.
 Congratulations!
 You've completed Lab 1 on routing and middleware in Express.
 You've learned how to define basic routes and implement middleware in an Express application.
 This knowledge will serve as a strong foundation as you dive deeper into more complex functionalities of Express and MongoDB in the upcoming labs.

+Bonus:

+Try to handle a GET route that has no corresponding service declared